 Many headsets support Dolby Access

 Dolby Access is the free app you can download to activate Dolby Atmos for Headphones on Windows.
-Headsets from a number of brands support the standard, and many come with a free subscription to the service.
-There aren’t a ton of options here: basically, it just exists to recognize the headset and let you tick the box that turns on Atmos.
+Headsets from several brands support the standard, and many come with a free subscription to the service.
+There aren’t a ton of options here: basically, it just recognizes the headset and lets you tick the box that turns on Atmos.

 What about EPOS Gaming Suite?